Last fact-checked: 15 November 2020

 Most international flights will touch down at Incheon International Airport, which is situated on Yeongjong Island.
 The airport is approximately one hour from Seoul.

 Gimpo Airport is closer to Seoul, but this older airport mainly offers shuttle services to Tokyo, Osaka, Taipei, Shanghai and Beijing, although domestic flights to other South Korean destinations are also available.

 There are three train stations in Seoul, all offering various services from and to other domestic locations throughout South Korea:

 The bus services in Seoul are regular and plentiful.
 Travelling around the city and to other South Korean destinations is relatively comfortable and convenient as there are five major bus terminals within Seoul: Central City Terminal, Dong Seoul Bus Terminal, Seoul Express Bus Terminal, Nambu Bus Terminal and Sinchon Bus Terminal.

-There are national highways and tolled expressways evident throughout South Korea, making access to and from Seoul reasonably straightforward by car.
+There are national highways and tolled expressways throughout South Korea, making access to and from Seoul reasonably straightforward by car.

 You can travel to South Korea for up to 90 days without a visa if you’re a national of the United States, UK, most of the European Union, Australia and New Zealand.
-Canadians can stay for up to 6 months.
+Canadians can stay for up to six months.

 These regulations are subject to change.
 Find the latest South Korean entry requirements here.

 Find our full, free-to-access list of quality-checked clinics and surgeons in Seoul here.